nalsuwaidi599-lang/AI-IDS-Dissertation/README.md

 ### LIME

-LIME is used to generate local explanations for individual attack predictions, showing which refined features contributed to a particular classification.
+LIME provides local explanations for individual predictions and is used to demonstrate which refined features contributed to the classification of a specific network record.

+---

 ## Experimental Setup

 The main experiment is repeated using five random seeds:

-- 42
+- `42`
-- 43
+- `43`
-- 44
+- `44`
-- 45
+- `45`
-- 46
+- `46`

-Results are collected independently for each seed and summarised statistically.
+Results from the repeated experiments are used to calculate the mean, standard deviation, and 95% confidence intervals.

-The deep learning models use early stopping to reduce unnecessary training and limit overfitting.
+The CNN and LSTM models use early stopping to reduce unnecessary training and limit overfitting.

+### Seed-42 Partition Analysis

-An additional seed-42 validation experiment evaluates each model separately across:
+An additional experiment using **seed 42** evaluates model performance separately across:

 - Training data
 - Validation data
 - Testing data

+ROC-AUC is calculated independently for each partition.

-This analysis is used to examine model generalisation and identify potential differences between training and unseen-data performance.
+This additional analysis is used to examine model generalisation and identify differences between performance on training data and unseen validation/testing data.

+---

 ## Evaluation Metrics